 - Example 1: Only one account is selected from the account list, account number 4000.
 When Use exact ranges option is selected, selecting account number 4000 will create the formula 4000.

 - Example 2: Accounts 4000, 4090, and 4110 are selected from the account list.
 When Use exact range option is selected, selecting these three accounts will create the formula [4000:4110].
 If an account is created in the chart of account, for example 4050, it will be included in this formula.
 Any accounts added to the chart of accounts after 4110, for example 4115, will not be included in the Use exact ranges type formula.

 There is a Selected formula field at the bottom of the Account list section:

-When Balance is selected from the Type column, the contents of the Formula column cannot be edited within the column itself.
-These changes must be made in the Account list section, in the Selected formula field and using the Update formula button.
+When Balance is selected from the Type column, the contents of the Formula column can be edited within the column itself by using the [XXXX:XXXX] format account selection.
+After editing, the formula is updated with the Save -button.
+These changes can also be made in the Account list section, in the Selected formula field and using the Update formula button.

 When accounts are selected from the accounts list, the contents of the Selected formula field will update according to the selection.
 After the selections have been made, the formula is updated to field in the Formula column with the Update formula button.

 The contents of the Selected formula field update automatically when accounts are selected from the list, so creating a formula is the easiest using the account list.
 The field contents can be manually edited; in this case, typing in a formula in the Selected formula field automatically selects the corresponding accounts from the Account list.
 When the contents are updated manually, the number on the left-hand side must be greater than the number on the right.
 If the field contains errors, it will be highlighted in red.
 Hovering the cursor over the field shows the more detailed reason for the error.

 The field contents can be formed in the following ways (when Use exact range is selected):